 XL Recordings snapped up the tracks (part of a 10-track sampler Prodigy composer Howlett put together) in late 1990, however he is reported to have originally offered the tracks to Tam Tam Records, on which he had released his first music, as part of rap crew Cut 2 Kill.
 Tam Tam’s loss was certainly XL’s gain in this instance.

 Originally released on just 7,000 copies, What Evil Lurks was one of the most bootlegged EPs of the rave era, with the first batch famously misspelling the B-side as ‘Androids’.

-Everybody in the Place would, of course, go on to receive its own release in December 1991, but the version presented here is a more stripped-down and noticeably slower version.
+Everybody in the Place would, of course, go on to receive its own release in December 1991 (and become one of the group’s biggest tunes) but the version presented here is a more stripped-down and noticeably slower version.

 Notably, the EP’s Dutch release, by Torso Dance, also featured a different running order, as Android, a popular floor filler of the time, took the A1 position.
 The EP was also re-released by XL in 2004 to mark the label’s 15th anniversary.

 The What Evil Lurks EP also gave rise to one of the more unusual Prodigy bootlegs, as snippets of Pope John Paul II and firebrand DUP leader Ian Paisley were set atop the track Android.